 a.
 Lucene search indexing is always turned ON.

 b.
-Contents of AssetType(s) you are trying to search is already Indexed Globally.
+Contents of AssetType(s) you are trying to search are already Indexed Globally.

 c.
 Asset Event Listener (com.openmarket.basic.event.SearchAssetIdEventListener) entitled to trigger Lucene indexing is enabled.
 This can be verified by checking the AssetListener_reg table.